zaaachos/PumpRAG/README.md

-# RAGlepedia
+# PumpRAG

-Welcome to RAGlepedia, your cutting-edge virtual Agent powered by Generative AI (GenAI) models and the innovative Retrieval-Augmented Generation (RAG) approach!
+Welcome to PumpRAG, your cutting-edge virtual Agent powered by Generative AI (GenAI) models and the innovative Retrieval-Augmented Generation (RAG) approach!

 ## About

-RAGlepedia is designed to be your ultimate companion, providing precise and relevant answers to your queries using context received from VectorDB that contains Wikipedia articles, through state-of-the-art AI technology.
-With the integration of the RAG model, RAGlepedia ensures that you receive accurate information tailored to your needs.
+PumpRAG is designed to be your ultimate companion, providing precise and relevant answers to your queries using context received from VectorDB that contains Gym Exercises, through state-of-the-art AI technology.
+With the integration of the RAG model, PumpRAG ensures that you receive accurate information tailored to your needs.

 ## Features